-- A. Install your chosen pedals by turning the pedal spindle in the direction of the front wheel.
-Insert the right pedal (marked with R on the pedal) into the crank and tighten with your fingers.
-Repeat with the left pedal (with an L on it). - B. Tighten both pedals down very firmly using the provided pedal wrench.
+- A. Insert the right pedal (marked with R on the sticker) into the right/ drive side crank arm and tighten with your fingers. - B. Install the pedals by turning the pedal spindles in the direction of the front wheel. - C. Repeat with the left pedal (with an L on it). - D. Tighten both pedals down very firmly using the provided pedal wrench.